Small boat at Little Ambergris Cay in the Turks and Caicos

 Water Cay

-Water Cay is one of the many scenic cays that are found between Providenciales and North Caicos.
-The island’s main claim to fame is the exceptional 2-mile (3.2 km) beach that lines its north coast.
-Low dune cliffs line the beach and provide a bit of isolation.
-The ocean is an appealing turquoise, and there’s even a small shipwreck to explore.
+Water Cay is one of the many scenic cays (a group sometimes called the Caicos Cays) found between Providenciales and North Caicos.
+The island’s main claim to fame is the exceptional two-mile (3.2 km) beach that lines its north coast.

 The West Caicos Marine National Park in the Turks and Caicos

-The West Caicos Marine National Park
+West Caicos Marine National Park

 Barrier reef in the Turks and Caicos

-Princess Alexandra National Park Barrier Reef
+Princess Alexandra National Park

 The Princess Alexandra National Park is an extensive and important protected area in the Turks and Caicos that includes attractions such as Grace Bay Beach, the Bight Beach, the Bight Reef (also known as Coral Gardens), Smith’s Reef, Leeward Beach, Mangrove Cay, and Little Water Cay.

 Also inside the national park is the barrier reef that protects Grace Bay, which features beautiful snorkeling and scuba diving locations.
-One of the top things to do when on vacation in the Turks and Caicos is to snorkel on this amazing barrier reef.
+One of the top things to do when on vacation in the Turks and Caicos is to snorkel along this amazing barrier reef.

 Leeward Reef, a section of the barrier reef near Leeward Cut off the northeastern side of Providenciales, is one of the most popular spots to visit.